ReverieStudios/website/_includes/text-intro.md

 ## 2021 and Beyond

-The ongoing COVID-19 pandemic and its social distancing measures made it impossible for us at Reverie Studios to put on the types of events that we so love.
-But this has given us time to incubate a large number of ideas for 2021 and beyond!

-*[The Haunting of Gray Manor][haunting]* has been tentatively rescheduled for October 8--10, 2021.
-The COVID-necessitated delay gave us time to reconsider the event's scope and logistics.
-We are increasing the number of possible attendees to 80, and applications are once again open!
-The [event website][haunting] now also has a trailer video and an interview with our sound designer, Nathan Leigh.
+*[The Haunting of Gray Manor][haunting]* is set for October 8--10, 2021.
+The COVID-necessitated delay gave us time to reconsider the event's scope and logistics, and we're looking forward to having sixty attendees!

 *[Sanguis][sanguis]* is a vampiric larp that will start online and then transition to live events (or at least, undead ones) when possible.
 Late 2021 will also feature Miranda Dawn Chadbourne's *[Ember][ember]* and *[Fools Rush In][fools]*.